RESEARCH EXPERIENCES FOR UNDERGRADUATES (REU)

 - Produce high-quality figures for presentations.

-- Refine scientific communication and presentation skills.
+- Refine scientific communication and presentation skills, including at the Undergraduate Research Symposium..

 Scientific Background